sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 :ref:`Johnson (2013) <Johnson_2013>` is right, and I will treat a Bayes factor of 3:1 as roughly equivalent to a *p*-value of 0.05.\ [#]_ This time around, our trigger happy researcher uses the following procedure.
-If the Bayes factor is 3:1 or more in favour of the null, stop the experiment and retain the null.
-If it is 3:1 or more in favour of the alternative, stop the experiment and reject the null.
+If the Bayes factor is 3:1 or more in favour of the null hypothesis, stop the experiment and retain the null hypothesis.
+If it is 3:1 or more in favour of the alternative, stop the experiment and reject the null hypothesis.
 Otherwise continue testing.
 Now, just like last time, let us assume that the null hypothesis is true.
 What happens?
 As it happens, I ran the simulations for this scenario too, and the results are shown as the dashed line in :numref:`fig-adapt`.
 It turns out that the Type I error rate is much much lower than the 49\% rate that we were getting by using the orthodox *t*-test.

 In some ways, this is remarkable.
 The entire *point* of orthodox null hypothesis testing is to control the Type I error rate.
 Bayesian methods are not actually designed to do this at all.
 Yet, as it turns out, when faced with a “trigger happy” researcher who keeps running hypothesis tests as the data come in, the Bayesian approach is much more effective.
 Even the 3:1 standard, which most Bayesians would consider unacceptably lax, is much safer than the *p* < 0.05 rule.

 Is it really this bad?
 ~~~~~~~~~~~~~~~~~~~~~~

-The example I gave in the previous section is a pretty extreme
+The example I gave in the previous section is a pretty extreme situation.
+In
-situation.
-In real life, people do not run hypothesis tests every time a
+real life, people do not run hypothesis tests every time a new observation
-new observation arrives.
-So it is not fair to say that the *p* < 0.05
+arrives.
+So it is not fair to say that the *p* < 0.05 threshold “really”
-threshold “really” corresponds to a 49\% Type I error rate (i.e.,
-*p* = 0.49).
-But the fact remains that if you want your
+corresponds to a 49\% Type I error rate (i.e., *p* = 0.49).
+But the fact
-*p*-values to be honest then you either have to switch to a
+remains that if you want your *p*-values to be honest then you either have to
-completely different way of doing hypothesis tests or enforce a strict
+switch to a completely different way of doing hypothesis tests or enforce a
-rule of *no peeking*.
+strict rule of *no peeking*.
 You are *not* allowed to use the data to decide
 when to terminate the experiment.
 You are *not* allowed to look at a
 “borderline” *p*-value and decide to collect more data.
-You are not
+You are not even
-even allowed to change your data analysis strategy after looking at data.
+allowed to change your data analysis strategy after looking at data.
+You are
-You are strictly required to follow these rules, otherwise the
+strictly required to follow these rules, otherwise the *p*-values you calculate
-*p*-values you calculate will be nonsense.
+will be nonsense.

 And yes, these rules are surprisingly strict.
-As a class exercise a
+As a class exercise a couple of
-couple of years back, I asked students to think about this scenario.
+years back, I asked students to think about this scenario.
+Suppose you started
-Suppose you started running your study with the intention of collecting
-*N* = 80 people.
-When the study starts out you follow the rules,
+running your study with the intention of collecting *N* = 80 people.
+When the
-refusing to look at the data or run any tests.
-But when you reach
+study starts out you follow the rules, refusing to look at the data or run any
-*N* = 50 your willpower gives in… and you take a peek.
+tests.
+But when you reach *N* = 50 your willpower gives in… and you take a
+peek.
 Guess what?
 You have got a significant result!
-Now, sure, you know you *said* that
+Now, sure, you know you
-you would keep running the study out to a sample size of *N* = 80, but
+*said* that you would keep running the study out to a sample size of *N* = 80,
-it seems sort of pointless now, right?
+but it seems sort of pointless now, right?
 The result is significant with a
-sample size of *N* = 50, so would not it be wasteful and inefficient
+sample size of *N* = 50, so would not it be wasteful and inefficient to keep
-to keep collecting data?
+collecting data?
 Are you not tempted to stop?
 Just a little?
-Well, keep in mind that if you do, your Type I error rate at
+Well, keep in mind
-*p* < 0.05 just ballooned out to 8\%.
-When you report *p* < 0.05 in
+that if you do, your Type I error rate at *p* < 0.05 just ballooned out to 8\%.
-your paper, what you are *really* saying is *p* < 0.08.
-That is how bad
+When you report *p* < 0.05 in your paper, what you are *really* saying is
-the consequences of “just one peek” can be.
+*p* < 0.08.
+That is how bad the consequences of “just one peek” can be.

 Now consider this.
 The scientific literature is filled with *t*-tests, ANOVAs,
 regressions and χ²-tests.
 When I wrote this book I did not pick these tests